Does your Anthurium Besseae look droopy or thirsty?

 Although Anthurium Besseae is an easy-to-grow and low-maintenance plant, it does require minimal care around the year to stay healthy.

 A healthy plant will reward you with gorgeous velvety leaves that work great as indoor decorations and air cleansers.

-Moreover, you can keep them in your bedroom to boost oxygen contents to promote healthy and sound sleep.
+Moreover, you can keep them in your bedroom to boost oxygen content to promote healthy and sound sleep.